sameersyd/Expenso-iOS/README.md

 <br />

 ## Contribute
-If you want to contribute to this library, you're always welcome!
+If you want to contribute to this app, you're always welcome!
 See [Contributing Guidelines](https://github.com/sameersyd/Expenso/blob/main/CONTRIBUTION.md).